percona/pmm/README.md

 - **report a general problem** -- open a [Jira] issue.

-- **fix a problem yourself** -- Use the *Edit this page* link to take you the Markdown source file for that page.
+- **fix a problem yourself** -- Use the *Edit this page* link to take you to the Markdown source file for that page.
 Make your changes (you'll have to fork the repo unless you're Percona staff) and submit a PR which we'll review and adjust where necessary before merging and publishing.
 If the changes are more than a few lines, you might want to build the website locally to see how it looks in context.
 That's what the rest of this README covers.

 ## Introduction